$w_{1+\infty}$ and Carrollian Holography: Review

 where the descendant fields $P=\bar{\partial}S_0^+$ and $\bar{P}=\partial S^-_0$ consist respectively of the modes generating the holomorphic and the anti-holomorphic super-translations.
 The scaling dimension $\Delta$ and the spin $m$ of the fields $S^\pm_0$ are $(\Delta,m)=(1,\pm 2)$.
 So, the defining relations \eqref{1} and \eqref{2} imply that $S^\pm_0$ are the 2D shadow-transformations (on $S^2$) of each other \cite{Pasterski:2017kqt} by construction.
 Since, a field and its shadow (being a highly non-local integral transformation) can not both be treated as local fields in a theory \cite{Banerjee:2022wht}, only one among $S^\pm_0$ is to be chosen as a local field while relegating the other merely to its non-local shadow.

 We treat $S^+_0$ as the local field and $S^-_0$ as its shadow in this work.
 This corresponds to investigating the holomorphic sector of the $1+2$D Carrollian CFT.
-The $S^+_0$ Ward identity, for a string $X$ of $n$ mutually local Carrollian conformal primary multiplet fields $\left\{\Phi_p(t_p,z_p,\bar{z}_p)\right\}$, reads\footnote{All the correlators and OPEs considered in this work are implicitly covariant time-ordered (as defined in section $6.1.4.$ of \cite{Itzykson:1980rh}).
-Covariant time-ordering commutes with space-time differentiation and integration.} \cite{Saha:2023hsl}:
+The $S^+_0$ Ward identity, for a string $X$ of $n$ mutually local Carrollian conformal primary multiplet fields $\left\{\Phi_p(t_p,z_p,\bar{z}_p)\right\}$, reads \cite{Saha:2023hsl}:

 where $\bm{\xi},\bar{\bm{{\xi}}}:=\bm{\xi}_x\pm i\bm{\xi}_y$ denote the matrix-representation of the classical Carrollian boost under which a Carrollian multiplet $\Phi$ transforms\footnote{See \cite{Chen:2021xkw} for a more general representation theory of the global Carrollian conformal algebra.}.

-Apart from the temporal step-function, this Ward identity is same as the positive-helicity leading conformally soft graviton theorem \cite{Banerjee:2018fgd} when all $\bm{\xi}_p=\bar{\bm{{\xi}}}_p=0$.
+The above correlator was derived from the (Carrollian) super-translation Ward identity in \cite{Saha:2023hsl}.
+The temporal step-function appearing in this Carrollian correlator captures the essence of the $1+3$D bulk AFS super-translation memory effect \cite{Strominger:2014pwa,Strominger:2017zoo}.
+Consistently, temporal-Fourier transforming \eqref{3} to (positive) $\omega$-space and then making the $S^+_0$ field energetically soft \cite{Strominger:2014pwa}, one recovers the Weinberg (leading) positive-helicity soft graviton theorem \cite{Weinberg:1965nx,He:2014laa} as the residue of the leading $\frac{1}{\omega}$ pole when all of the primaries in $X$ have $\bm{\xi}=\bar{\bm{{\xi}}}=0$ \cite{Saha:2023hsl}.
+Thus, explicitly at the $t\rightarrow\infty$ limit, the Ward identity \eqref{3} is same as the positive-helicity leading conformally soft graviton theorem \cite{Banerjee:2018fgd} when all $\bm{\xi}_p=\bar{\bm{{\xi}}}_p=0$.

 The $S^2$ stereographic coordinates $z$ and $\bar{z}$ are now treated as independent variables \cite{Fotopoulos:2019tpe} so that terms like $\frac{\left(\bar{z}-\bar{z}_p\right)^r}{\left(z-z_p\right)^s}$ with $r\geq0,s\geq1$ have (meromorphic) pole singularity (avoiding phase ambiguity when $r=s$).
 Together with the form of the Ward identity \eqref{3}, this suggests that, inside the correlator, $S^+_0$ can be decomposed as \cite{Banerjee:2020zlg}: